Updated on September 16, 2020

 key file in any location.

-key file exists, the node is started with the private key in the
+key file exists, the node starts with the private key in the

-a node private key is generated and written to the custom
+does not exist, Besu generates a node private key and writes it to the

 For example, the following command either reads the node private key from